aryavart1/Virtual-OS/README.md

 # Virtual-OS
-A desktop based OS made using Go and Fyne.
+Created a virtual OS using GO language and Fyne toolkit, inside the virtual OS I have also integrated and created a calculator app, a weather app, and a gallery app.